tienduy-nguyen/blog2/_posts/2020-07-17-ruby-codling-challenges-with-the-hacking-project-01.md

 2. [Ruby Coding Challenges with TheHackingProject - 02](/blog/coding-challenges/ruby-codling-challenges-with-the-hacking-project-02)
 3. [Ruby Coding Challenges with TheHackingProject - 03](/blog/coding-challenges/ruby-codling-challenges-with-the-hacking-project-03)

 **I hope you like this serie.
-The next challenges will be so much more instesting of this serie.
+The next challenges will be so much more instesting.
 Follow me to get the new update.**

 {% include eof.md %}